$0 Your Child's Top 5 Education Rights Under NZ Law

 When should I stop self-advocating and get a lawyer?

 Three signals: the school has retained its own lawyer, the dispute has been formally referred to the Human Rights Commission, or the school is pursuing formal exclusion proceedings.
-At any of these points, contact Aotearoa Disability Law — they provide free specialist legal services for disability discrimination and can represent you at no cost if your case qualifies.
-For everything below that threshold — IEP disputes, accommodation refusals, aide hour cuts, Board complaints — self-advocacy with proper templates is often faster than waiting for a lawyer three cities away.
+At any of these points, contact Aotearoa Disability Law to ask whether it can assist with disability discrimination — support depends on scope and capacity.
+For everything below that threshold — IEP disputes, accommodation refusals, aide hour cuts, Board complaints — self-advocacy with proper templates may be faster than waiting for a lawyer three cities away.

 Get Your Free Your Child's Top 5 Education Rights Under NZ Law